ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Introduction

+\hide{\item {\bf Out-of-distribution datasets.} For out-of-distribution datasets, i.e., when the query distribution is from an inherently different source from the base distribution (e.g., text queries on images-embedded datasets), we find that {\em graph-based methods significantly outperform IVF and LSH-based methods on billion-scale datasets}, which struggle with out-of-distribution data.

-\paragraph{(5) We evaluate range queries.} Some ANNS applications, such as plagiarism or misinformation detection~\cite{simsearchnet}, require returning candidates within a certain \textit{range} of a query point instead of the $k$ closest candidates.
+\item {\bf Range-query datasets.} ANNS applications such as plagiarism or misinformation detection~\cite{simsearchnet} require returning candidates within a certain {\em range} of a query point instead of the $k$ closest candidates.
 Even though standard ANNS algorithms are easily adapted to serve range queries, ANNS algorithms are not frequently evaluated on range search datasets.
-In this work, we show that with minimal adaptation, ANNS algorithms can be used for range queries as well as nearest neighbor queries and measure their performance on a range query dataset.

-Our efforts led to many interesting conclusions and new experimental findings about each algorithm we benchmark, as well as new techniques for building ANNS graphs; in Sections~\ref{sec: results} and~\ref{sec:conclusion} we detail our results and conclusions, and in Section~\ref{sec: algsurveyed} we discuss our algorithmic contributions.
+In our work, we found that {\em IVF methods have a significant advantage on range search datasets}.}